17 zip codes·Updated June 2026

 4 Bedroom$3,290/mo

-Fair Market Rents are published annually by HUD for the Orlando metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Orlando metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Orlando metro area is $2,220/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Orlando metro is $2,220/month.
+Asking rents come in about 13% below the federal benchmark, which can make Section 8 properties competitive here.

-Orlando's economy is obviously dominated by Disney, Universal, and the convention industry.
-But that's actually a positive for rental landlords — those theme parks operate year-round, which means the hospitality workforce needs housing year-round too.
-It's not seasonal the way beach towns are.
+Orlando's economy is dominated by Disney, Universal, and the convention industry, which is a positive for rental landlords.
+The parks operate year-round, and the hospitality workforce needs housing year-round.
+None of the seasonal dropoff you see in beach towns.
 Downtown Orlando and Winter Park are the premium areas for professionals.
-Near the parks, you're serving a different tenant base at different price points.
-There's also a growing tech and defense simulation industry tied to UCF and military contracts, which is diversifying things.
-Short-term rental rules vary a lot by jurisdiction here, so if you're thinking about Airbnb versus long-term, check the specific regulations first.
+Near the parks, you're serving a different tenant base at lower price points.
+A tech and defense simulation industry tied to UCF and military contracts is diversifying things further.
+STR rules vary by jurisdiction, so check the specific regulations before committing to an Airbnb strategy.